chinamike65/hugo-tuolesi/content/book2/book2en.md

 3. Great mercy and great compassion

-The master treats every disciple with the same love as parents treat their only child, and loves every sentient being, and has a great wish to let sentient beings in the six realms be free from suffering and the causes of suffering.
+The master treats every disciple with the same love as parents treat their only child, and loves every sentient being, and has a great wish to help sentient beings in the six realms be free from suffering and the causes of suffering.

 4. Inheritance is pure and complete

-Before the Tang Dynasty, both Xianzong and Tantric Buddhism were inherited.
+Before the Tang Dynasty, both Mahayana and Tantric Buddhism were inherited.

 After the Tang Dynasty, the inheritance is still continuing is Tantra.

-The Four Refugees we are learning today were first passed on from Shakyamuni Buddha to Manjushri, then to Nagarjuna, then to Yuecheng Bodhisattva, then to Venerable Atisha, and then to Tsongkhapa Master, it was passed on to Kezhujie, the eldest disciple of Master Tsongkhapa, then to Dharma King Rako Rinpoche, then to Dharma King Yongzin, and then to Guru Ngawang Gyatso Vajrayana (the seventh master of Ngawang).
+The Four Refuges we are learning today were first passed on from Shakyamuni Buddha to Manjushri, then to Nagarjuna, then to Yuecheng Bodhisattva, then to Venerable Atisha, and then to Master Tsongkhapa, it was passed on to Kezhujie, the eldest disciple of Master Tsongkhapa, then to Dharma King Rako Rinpoche, then to Dharma King Yongzeng, and then to Guru Ngawang Gyatso Vajrayana (the seventh master of Ngawang).
 The teachers are all disciples of Rako Rinpoche).

-Tantric traditions include empowerment, oral transmission, guidance, precepts, and so on.
+Tantric traditions include empowerments, oral transmission, guidance, rituals, and so on.

 What is lineage purity or impurity?
-If we disobey the guru, the lineage will be impure; the faith in the guru will remain intact, and the lineage will be pure.
+If we disobey the guru, the lineage will be impure.
+If faith in the guru remains intact, the lineage will be pure.

 5. Understanding Emptiness

 The guru does not necessarily have the realization of emptiness, but he must be able to understand true emptiness in words.

-A guru who possesses the five virtues is the guru we take refuge in.
+A guru who possesses the five virtues is the guru we can take refuge in.

 （(2) Buddha

-A Buddha is a person who has cut off the two obstacles, the purest body, speech, and mind, a person who is fully enlightened and omniscient, a person who has obtained the four perfect bodies, and a person with the most complete blessings and wisdom.
-The Buddha understands all suffering and the causes of suffering, understands the sufferings and afflictions of sentient beings in the six realms, and understands the methods to resolve them.
+A Buddha is a person who has cut off the two obstacles, with the purest body, speech, and mind, a person who is fully enlightened and omniscient, a person who has obtained the four perfect bodies, and a person with the most complete blessings and wisdom.
+The Buddha understands all suffering and the causes of suffering, understands the sufferings and afflictions of sentient beings in the six realms, and understands the methods to liberate them.

-The Buddhas mentioned by the Xianzong refer to the Buddhas of the ten directions and three times, such as Shakyamuni Buddha and Amitabha Buddha.
+The Buddhas mentioned by the Mahayana refer to the Buddhas of the ten directions and three times, such as Shakyamuni Buddha and Amitabha Buddha.

-The Buddha mentioned in Tantra includes four deities: the deity of the affairs department, such as the five-nature Manjushri, the thousand-hand Guanyin, the twenty-one Tara, etc.; the deity of the line of action, such as Vairocana Bodhi Buddha, etc.; the deity of the yoga department, such as the Great Sun Tathagata etc.; Supreme Yoga Deity, such as Mahavira, Kalachakra, etc.
+The Buddhas mentioned in Tantra includes four deities: the deity of the affairs department, such as the five-nature Manjushri, the thousand-hand Guanyin, the twenty-one Tara, etc.; the deity of the line of action, such as Vairocana Bodhi Buddha, etc.; the deity of the yoga department, such as the Great Sun Tathagata etc.; Supreme Yoga Deity, such as Mahavira, Kalachakra, etc.

-Buddha includes all the Buddhas, both manifest and secret.
+Buddha includes all the Buddhas, both manifest and hidden.

-(3) Law
+(3) Dharma

-Dhamma refers to teaching and proof.
+Dharma refers to teachings and proofs.

-The teachings refer to eighty-four thousand teachings.
+The teachings refer to the eighty-four thousand teachings of the Buddha.

 There are 84,000 kinds of afflictions in human beings, and there are 84,000 kinds of methods for dealing with afflictions.

 Therefore, the more you learn the Dharma, the better, and the more you can deal with people's troubles.

-The realization of the Dharma refers to the enlightenment that practitioners should have, such as precepts, concentration, wisdom, and the five paths.
+The realization of the Dharma refers to the enlightenment that practitioners should have, such as vows, concentration, wisdom, and the five paths.

 There are Mahayana and Hinayana.

-Mahayana has explicit and secret methods.
+Mahayana has explicit and esoteric methods.

 The Hinayana refers to the Southern Tradition, and there is no Mahayana manifest or esoteric method.

-The Han traditions are mainly Xian Zong, and there are also some esoteric methods.
+The Han traditions are mainly Mahayana, and there are also some esoteric methods.

 There are eight major sects of Chinese Buddhism: Lu Sect, Pure Land Sect, Consciousness-only Sect, San Lun Sect, Huayan Sect, Zen Sect, Tiantai Sect, and Tantric Sect.